Odin94/Principal-Meteorite/README.md

     * Make sure to include HUD & ParallaxBackground
     * Wire player health_changed to HUD
     * Adjust tilemap size to 16/16 and scale 2
+    * Configure doors to link to the right next scene
+    * Name doors / spawn points such that they will be matched (See Door.gd/Globals.gd/Player.gd _ready function)

 ## Planned features